DivyanshuProjects/CTF-Writeups-Hacker-101/XSS Playground by zseano - 	Web ( hacker101 ctf ).md

  Visual Representation

-*Below is an image showing the request and response from Burp Suite or terminal output:*
+*Below is an image showing the request and response from  terminal output:*

 ![image](https://github.com/user-attachments/assets/27aa791d-241c-4282-ac2b-f012c79b2a21)